bahramib/llvm-project/README.md

  1. Load the already compacted project-level data (that was created from an older snapshot)
  2. Perform the inverse operation on this data and remove the TU's second oldest information
- 3. Add the TU's newest information in
+ 3. Add the TU's newest information in to the existing data (that no longer contains the values from the old TU)
- 4. Save
+ 4. Save this data to be used in the *diagnose* step

 This option would lessen the need of managing the partial sums on the file system level, but cause more requirements from check authors.
 For only changing a few files, it does not seem that this might be worth it, but this approach could help in case the amount of changed files fluctuates.